Arno65/Analog-Computer-Symbols/README.md

   *   General function symbol with two inputs
   *   General function symbol with three inputs
   *   General function symbol with two inputs, incl. ‘x’ and ‘y’ labels
-  *   General function symbol with three inputs, incl. ‘x’,’y’ and ‘z’ labels
+  *   General function symbol with three inputs, incl. ‘x’, ’y’ and ‘z’ labels
   *   General function symbol with two inputs and two outputs
   *   Integrator with one up to six inputs
   *   Integrator with one up to six inputs and a initial condition pin